transcend-io/cli/README.md

 | dataSiloID | The UUID of the corresponding data silo.                                                                                                                             |
 | auth       | Transcend API key.                                                                                                                                                   |
 | fileGlobs  | You can pass a [glob syntax pattern(s)](https://github.com/mrmlnc/fast-glob) to specify additional file paths to scan in addition to the default (ex: package.json). |

+### tr-request-upload

+FIXME

+#### Authentication

+In order to use this cli, you will first need to generate an API key on the Transcend Admin Dashboard (https://app.transcend.io/infrastructure/api-keys).

+The API key needs the following scopes:

+- Submit New Data Subject Request
+- View Identity Verification Settings
+- View Global Attributes

+### Usage

+FIXME